 - Who is on the DevOps team?
 The DevOps team should have representatives, if not multiple staff members, from each section of the IT department in the huddle.
 This may include system admins, network engineers, programmers, and software managers.
 These individuals will work together to make decisions and work on projects based on direction from their leadership.

 - What does the DevOps team do?
 The DevOps team gets together to work toward those projects that need a lot of specialty input.
 Logistically, IT departments need specialists in different areas to appropriately ensure all factors and points of view are taken into account.
 For example, what sounds good and logical to the programmers may not be possible based on the network created by the network engineers.
 Or, it could be that the end user may not be able to easily navigate suggested workarounds, and therefore brainstorming is necessary to determine the best outcome.

-Each organization is going to develop different benefits and uses for a DevOps team and determine different ways to staff, manage, and track their work, which is why there isn’t a prescribed way as to how to approach DevOps work.
+Whether by building an in-house team or employing a DOaaS firm (DevOps-as-a-service) each organization is going to develop different benefits and uses for a DevOps team and determine different ways to staff, manage, and track their work, which is why there isn’t a prescribed way as to how to approach DevOps work.
 However, you don’t need to feel like you need to reinvent the wheel.

 Using the Cloud

 Using the Cloud is a base level opportunity to start this conversation around DevOps.
 With so many companies working remotely, the Cloud is becoming standard practice for many smaller businesses that have many employees working out of the office.
 Much of DevOps work is becoming automated to work within the cloud system to standardize and centralize testing, deployment, and production.
 By having a Cloud-based platform, the ease of distribution and employment is exponentially improved upon.